shreenath96/shreenath96/README.md

 ## EDUCATION
-* **George Mason University - Master of Science in Computer Science**
+* **Master of Science in Computer Science - George Mason University **
-* **Vellore Institute of Technology - Bachelor of Technology in Electronics and Communications Engineering**
+* **Bachelor of Technology in Electronics and Communications Engineering - Vellore Institute of Technology **

 ## PROFESSIONAL EXPERIENCE